MoonsideGames/MoonWorksGraphicsTests/README.md

 **BasicCompute**

-Uses a compute pipeline to fill a texture with data, then displays it to the screen.
-Tests compute pipeline creation and compute dispatching.
+Uses compute pipelines to (1) fill a texture with data then display it to the screen and (2) calculate the squares of the first 64 integers.
+Tests compute pipeline creation, compute dispatching, compute textures, and compute buffers.